huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Foundamentals.md

-### Mini-demo: ClusterRole and ServiceAccount
+### ClusterRole and ServiceAccount

 Scenario:

-> * Create a ClusterRole, which is authorized to create Deployment, StatefulSet, DaemonSet.
+ * Create a ClusterRole, which is authorized to create Deployment, StatefulSet, DaemonSet.
-> * Bind the ClusterRole to a ServiceAccount.
+ * Bind the ClusterRole to a ServiceAccount.

 Demo: